zopefoundation/zope.interface/docs/hacking.rst

 for building its docs.
 Using the same virtualenv you set up to run the tests, you can build the docs:

-The ``dev`` command alias downloads and installs extra tools, like the `:mod:nose` testrunner and the `:mod:coverage` coverage analyzer:
+The ``docs`` command alias downloads and installs Sphinx and its dependencies:

 .. code-block:: sh

    $ /tmp/hack-zope.interface/bin/python setup.py docs
    ...
-   $ cd docs
-   $ PATH=/tmp/hack-zope.interface/bin:$PATH make html
-   sphinx-build -b html -d _build/doctrees   . _build/html
+   $ bin/sphinx-build -b html -d docs/_build/doctrees docs docs/_build/html
    ...
    build succeeded.

    Build finished.
-The HTML pages are in _build/html.
+The HTML pages are in docs/_build/html.

 You can also test the code snippets in the documentation:

-..
-TODO:: verify this!

 .. code-block:: sh

-   $ PATH=/tmp/hack-zope.interface/bin:$PATH make doctest
-   sphinx-build -b doctest -d _build/doctrees   . _build/doctest
+   $ bin/sphinx-build -b doctest -d docs/_build/doctrees docs docs/_build/doctest
    ...
    running tests...